Abu Bakr Shawky

-Abu Bakr “A.B.”
-Shawky (أبو بكر شوقي) is an Egyptian-Austrian writer and director.
+Abu Bakr Shawky (أبو بكر شوقي) is an Egyptian-Austrian writer and director.
 His first feature film, Yomeddine, was selected to participate in the 2018 Cannes Film Festival and was screened in the Main Competition section and compete for the Palme d'Or.
 The film also won the Silver Tanit Award for Best Feature Film at the Carthage International Film Festival.

 Early life and education

 Shawky studied political science at the American University in Cairo, and film directing at the High Institute of Cinema in Cairo He received a Master of Fine Arts in film and TV production from New York University's Tisch School of the Arts in 2016.

 Career

 Shawky's career in filmmaking began with short films, including "The Colony" (2008), a short documentary that won several awards at film festivals, and "Things I Heard on Wednesdays" (2012), which was featured at festivals such as New York Film Festival and Palm Springs International Film Festival.

 His first feature film, "Yomeddine" (2018), brought Shawky international acclaim.
 The film premiered in the main competition at the Cannes Film Festival in 2018 and was Egypt’s submission for the Best Foreign Language Film at the 91st Academy Awards.
 "Yomeddine" won numerous awards, including the Francois Chalais Prize at Cannes, the Reflet d’Or for Best Feature Film at the Geneva Film Festival and the Silver Tanit at Carthage Film Festival.

 In 2023, his film "Hajjan" premiered at Toronto International Film Festival and won several awards the following year, including Best Director at the Hollywood Arab Film Festival and Best Film at the Gulf Cinema Festival.

 In addition to his work in film, Shawky founded Desert Highway Pictures LLC, an independent film production company based in Cairo, and has held positions such as Writers Assistant and Arabic Consultant for the Hulu TV series "The Looming Tower" at Legendary Entertainment.